FunctionStream/function-stream/admin/client/docs/ModelFunction.md

 ### NewModelFunction

-`func NewModelFunction(name string, replicas int32, runtime ModelRuntimeConfig, sink ModelTubeConfig, source []ModelTubeConfig, ) *ModelFunction`
+`func NewModelFunction(name string, package_ string, replicas int32, runtime ModelRuntimeConfig, sink ModelTubeConfig, source []ModelTubeConfig, ) *ModelFunction`

 NewModelFunction instantiates a new ModelFunction object This constructor will assign default values to properties that have it defined,